alemart/surgescript/docs/tutorials/object_tree.md

 Object tree
 ===========

-In SurgeScript, objects have an hierarchy between them.
-Suppose that object P spawns (or *instantiates*) object C. We say that object P is the *parent* of C. Similarly, object C is a *child* of P.
+In SurgeScript, objects have a hierarchical relationship Suppose that object P spawns (or *instantiates*) object C. We say that object P is the *parent* of C. Similarly, object C is a *child* of P.

 An object may spawn many children.
 However, all objects have only one parent.
-This relationship between objects form a tree (or hierarchy).
-The Figure below shows a hierarchy as an example:
+This relationship between objects form a hierarchy (or tree).
+The Figure below shows an example:

 ![An object tree](../img/tree.png)

+In this example, Level is the parent of GameItem1 and GameItem2.
+Components A and B are children of GameItem1, but not of GameItem2.
+Level has two children and GameItem2 has zero.

-The root of the hierarchy is a predefined object called **System**, whose parent is itself.
+In SurgeScript, the root of the hierarchy is a predefined object called **System**.
+Its parent is itself.
 All other objects are descendants of **System**.

 Spawning objects
 ----------------